-6.3 Co-claiming of consultations with imaging and procedural services - that went out to consultation
+5.3 Co-claiming of consultations with imaging and procedural services

 △ Include the following text in the items for echo, stress echo and EST (or make it prominently visible to providers of these services).

 In the item descriptor:

 A consultation may be claimed with this service where (i) the study was not specifically requested by another provider and the decision to perform the study was made during a consultation with the proceduralist on the same day as the study; or (ii) where the provider claiming both services is responsible for the ongoing care of the patient and provides a consultation after the study where clinical management decisions are made.